 Every week during the 2010-11 season, the languagecaster team explain a football phrase or cliché.
 Click on the link below to hear the word or phrase and you can also read the transcript below that.
 You can find many more examples by going to our football clichés here and our huge football glossary here.

 This week’s football phrase is the word gaffer which is a word used by players to describe the boss, the coach or manager of the team.
-The word originally was used to refer to a foreman or boss on construction site but has been popular in the football world since the 1970s.
+The word originally was used to refer to a foreman or boss on a construction site but has been popular in the football world since the 1970s.
 In a recent article in the British press, England and Spurs striker, Jermain Defoe reckoned that his gaffer was the best in the country.
 The gaffer.